Where do Toxins Come From?

 Taking Clean Water for Granted - An Error on our Part?

 Would you agree our precious dwindling resources of water are treated with blatant disregard?
 We do not even give it a second thought.
-It is the base of almost all life on our planet, and yet we treat it with casual concern.In the US, we assume water is treated and safe to drink and to bathe our children.
+Water is the base of almost all life on our planet, yet we treat it casually.
+We assume water is treated and safe to drink and bathe our children in the US.
 For the most part, that healthy assumption is valid.
 Deadly pathogens are dealt with before the water reaches our glass.

-To the credit of municipalities, it is estimated that 90% of Americans do drink safe water by the 1974 standards.
-However recent news about Flint Michigan’s water problems gives rise to growing concerns about financial pressures on the delivery of safe drinking water.
+An estimated 90% of Americans drink safe water by the 1974 standards to the municipalities' credit.
+That estimate is by quality standards used over 48 years.
+Recent news about Flint Michigan's water problems gives rise to growing concerns about financial pressures on the delivery of safe drinking water.
+The issues in Flint, Michigan, have been going on for seven years now without resolution.

 Where do Toxins Come From – Toxins in the air